 Green user icon represents AD users or AD groups as shown in the below screenshot below.
 If an AD group has been added to Splashtop Gateway, meaning its associated AD members have already been authenticated and able to log into Splashtop Gateway as well as On-Prem app.

 The AD users in AD Group Members will be showed up in AD Group Members after log into Gateway portal or On-Prem app with his/her AD account at least once.
+But you can batch configure the access permission of just added AD Group collective (e.g. AD group "123" in below screenshot) beforehand.
 By contrast, an AD individual user added to Gateway will be displayed and modified property immediately.

-Note: An AD account authenticated via its parent AD Group would inherit the user role and access permission of that group.
+Note: An AD group member authenticated via its parent AD Group would inherit the user role and access permission of that group.

 All successfully authenticated AD users can login On-Prem app with their AD credentials and start to use Splashtop remote service.